 How did a standard quarantine become a news story?

-While I can appreciate that her accommodations may not have been very luxurious, all things considered it sounds to me like she had it pretty good — she wasn’t transfered to a government facility, and her stay was even comped.
+While I can appreciate that her accommodations may not have been very luxurious, all things considered it sounds to me like she had it pretty good — she wasn’t transferred to a government facility, and her stay was even comped.
 The woman did get inconsistent test results, which is frustrating, but rapid antigen tests are known to not be terribly accurate.
 The PCR test is much more reliable, and she did test positive with that.

 How do we go from the above situation to a lot of backlash on social media against the hotel and Jamaica, and even hashtags like #FindKalinaCollier and #SaveKalinaCollier?